-- Student will confer with advisor to determine exam format, dates, and readers.
-Readers should be contacted prior to submission of the Qualifying Examination Information Form to determine availability. - Student will submit the Qualifying Examination Information Form. - Staff in the Graduate Student Services Office will confirm dates and reader agreements. - For a take home format: - Advisor will email the question(s) no less than three days prior to the first date of the exam to the departmental Graduate Student Services Office contact, unless other arrangements are made. - The Graduate Student Services Office contact will email question(s) to the student, unless other arrangements are made. - Students will submit their qualifying exam via email to the departmental Graduate Student Services Office contact by 5 pm on the deadline date. - The departmental Graduate Student Services Office contact will send the exam and evaluation form to the faculty readers. - Faculty readers will have 2 weeks to submit their evaluations. - The departmental Graduate Student Services Office contact will notify the student and advisor of the exam results. - A copy of the exam and exam results will be placed in the student's file. - For an on-site or portfolio format: - The Graduate Student Services Office contact will schedule a room once the Qualifying Examination Information Form has been received. - Following the exam the readers of the exam will be notified to complete the evaluation form. - The departmental Graduate Student Services Office contact will notify the student and advisor of the exam results. - A copy of the exam and exam results will be placed in the student's file.
+- 1. Student will confer with advisor to determine exam format, dates, and readers.
+Readers should be contacted prior to submission of the Qualifying Examination Information Form to determine availability. - 2.
+Student will submit the Qualifying Examination Information Form. - 3.
+Staff in the Graduate Student Services Office will confirm dates and reader agreements. - 4.
+For a take home format: - Advisor will email the question(s) no less than three days prior to the first date of the exam to the Graduate Student Services Office, unless prior arrangements are made - o The Graduate Student Services Office contact will email question(s) to the student, unless prior arrangements are made. - Students will submit their qualifying exam via email to the Graduate Student Services Office by 5 pm on the deadline date. - The Graduate Student Services Office will send the exam and evaluation form to the faculty readers. - o Faculty readers will have 2 weeks to submit their evaluations unless prior arrangements are made. - The Graduate Student Services Office will notify the student and advisor of the exam results. - o A copy of the exam and exam results will be placed in the student's file. - 5.
+For an on-site or portfolio format: - o The Graduate Student Services Office contact will schedule a room once the Qualifying Examination Information Form has been received. - o Following the exam the readers of the exam will be notified to complete the evaluation form.

+- o The Graduate Student Services Office will notify the student and advisor of the exam results. - o A copy of the exam and exam results will be placed in the student's file.